Abhay-Kanwasi/Project/Desktop Notifier/Readme.md

 4. Timeout : When our notication will stop showing.

 After this we will set a loop and each loop will continue it's process with delay of 10 Seconds(Which we will do by using time.sleep(10))

+For running this in background properly name file like this : pythonw<file name>.py

+### How to stop notification ?
+We are using an infinite loop so notification will not stop..
+In that scenario go for:
+Task Manager>>Python>>End Task